 1. Research.
 Before you go into the kitchen, look through cookbooks and online recipe sites for recipes that come close to what you want to create.
-Locate two or three that are similar to the dish you want to make, print them and mark them up, removing things you don’t like and adding in ingredients you think will work better.
+Locate two or three that are like the dish you want to make, print them and mark them up, removing things you don’t like and adding in ingredients you think will work better.

 2. Write.
 Create a new recipe based on your source material, simplifying the steps as much as possible and reducing ingredients to the minimum necessary for the flavor you want.
 List ingredients and preparation steps in order of use.
 If ingredients aren’t used until a few steps into the recipe, don’t list them until then.

 3. Cook.
-While cooking the dish, make adjustment and write them down.
+While cooking the dish, make adjustments and write them down.
 If it’s too bland, add salt, pepper or whatever you like — and take note.
 Not sweet enough?
 Add whatever sweetener you’re using — and be sure you take note of every small addition.

 4. Enjoy.
 Eat the dish and decide if you got it right.
-If others are eating with you, consider their opinions, too.
+If others are eating with you, consider their opinions too.